openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 AS utilizing this specification have multiple options to exchange metadata:

-* AS obtains Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms.
+* The Wallet obtains Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms.
 See (#pre-registered-rp) for the details.
-* Client provides metadata to the AS just-in-time in the Authorization Request using one of the following mechanisms defined in this specification:
+* Client provides metadata to the Wallet just-in-time in the Authorization Request using one of the following mechanisms defined in this specification:
     * `client_metadata` or `client_metadata_uri` parameter when `client_id` equals `redirect_uri` (see (#simplest-registration) for the details), or `client_id` is a Decentralized Identifier (see (#DID) for the details).
     * Entity Statement when OpenID Federation 1.0 Automatic Registration is used (see (#openid-federation) for the details).

-Just-in-time metadata exchange allows OpenID4VP to be used in deployments models where the AS does not or cannot support pre-registration of Client metadata.
+Just-in-time metadata exchange allows OpenID4VP to be used in deployments models where the Wallet does not or cannot support pre-registration of Client metadata.

-### Pre-Registered Relying Party {#pre-registered-rp}
+### Pre-Registered Verifier {#pre-registered-rp}

 When the Wallet has obtained Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms, `client_id` MUST equal to the client identifier the Verifier has obtained from the Wallet during pre-registration.
 When the Authorization Request is signed, the public key for signature verification MUST be (re-)obtained using pre-registration process.